Today we’re touring a charming two-story cottage by Jetton Construction that has lots of enjoyable design features that I think you’ll love.

 Are you a fan of painted paneling?
 I am!
 Whether it’s Joanna Gaines shiplap or paneling from the seventies, I love the way the texture shows through the paint.
 This sitting area is so welcoming and a great place to read a good novel.

-Normally I don’t like dark rooms, but this family room has quaint appeal.
+Lately I’m drawn to dark rooms, like this family room with quaint and cozy appeal.
 The ceiling is unique and the dark walls lend a cozy cabin vibe.

 At the other end of the room is a handy bar for ease in entertaining.